Public image of Cristina Fernández de Kirchner: In popular culture

 Comedian Martín Bossi parodies the then Argentine president Cristina Fernández de Kirchner, next to TV host Marcelo Tinelli.

 Martín Bossi parodied Cristina Kirchner in 2009 at Gran Cuñado (Big Brother-in-law), which featured parodies of Argentine politicians.
 The show itself was a parody of the Big Brother reality show Bossi's masks were prepared by Andrés Parrilla and the scripts written by Nik and Pablo Semmartín.
 Bossi commented that he watched videos of Fernández de Kirchner to prepare and that the main trait of the parody character, was that the character's face and words would suggest completely different things.

 Cabinet Chief Anibal Fernandez criticized this parody, arguing that, "In some ways I think there were excesses, it should be regulated because it is the President, and other things, were very successful: we must be fair to those things".
 Shortly after, he recanted on the use of the word "regulate", but insisted that the presidential parody should be removed from the program.

 The program of investigative journalism Periodismo para todos opens with a stand-up comedy routine in which Jorge Lanata comments on the political events of the week.
-Actress Fátima Florez parodies Cristina Fernández de Kirchner in these portions of the program.
+Actress Fátima Flórez parodies Cristina Fernández de Kirchner in these portions of the program.
 She began preparing her character in 2007, focusing on the president's speaking style and hand movements.
 Florez uses a mask that takes three hours to apply.
 The parody, and Florez, became famous in Argentina.
 She later performed in theaters using the same character, focusing more on general humor than political satire.
-The character later appeared on the sketches like The House of Grieta, Verano del '18 and Argentina: Tierra de Rencor y Veganza, but this time the character was later portrayed by Laura Bruni.
+The character later appeared on the sketches like The House of Grieta, Verano del '18, Argentina: Tierra de Rencor y Veganza, and La Casa del Terror, but this time the character was later portrayed by Laura Bruni.

 The Venezuelan animated series Isla Presidencial included a parody of Cristina Kirchner as well as other Latin American heads of state.